Fremantle Stuff > hotels >

 A Heritage Assessment was prepared in March 2010 by the City of Fremantle for a DA submission to Council for external signage.

-I was delighted to find an explanation of the name Davilak on page 47 of Bob Reece and Rob Pascoe's book A Place of Consequence (FACP, 1983): '...
-Davilak, which had taken its name from Devil's Lake in front of the house built by his father here in the early 1850s.'
+'...
+Davilak, which had taken its name from Devil's Lake in front of the house built by his father here in the early 1850s (p.
+47).'
 'Here' being Hamilton Hill, and 'his father' being Charles Alexander Manning.

 Heritage Council page